13 Most Sustainable Eco-Lodges in British Columbia

 Great Bear Lodge

 The Great Bear Lodge is another stunning but floating eco-lodge that is situated on the bank of Hardy Bay in the Great Bear Rainforest.
-It is rated 3-stars and is the perfect place for anyone who’s hoping for some peace and quiet.
+It is rated 3 stars and is the perfect place for anyone who’s hoping for some peace and quiet.

 The Great Bear Lodge is most famous for its Grizzly Bear viewing program and invites hundreds of adventurists and naturalists yearly.

-The lodges are simple and elegant, offering guests a rustic accommodation.
+The lodges are simple and elegant, offering guests rustic accommodation.
 Each bedroom has an ensuite, fully-functional bathroom and is equipped with all the amenities you’ll need.
 The eco-lodge runs sustainably through wind and solar power and commits to low-impact tourism.

 Wickaninnish Inn